Coronavirus Deaths Spike Abroad As New York City Becomes U.S. Virus Epicenter

 President Trump also announced at a press briefing Wednesday that one of the country's hospital ships would station itself in New York Harbor to assist with hospital capacity amid the outbreak.

-The striking increase in case numbers is due to more widespread testing, and could also signal that the virus is spreading.
-Experts say that many cases likely remain unconfirmed due to a continued lack of testing availability.
+The striking increase in case numbers is due to more widespread testing and could also signal that the virus is spreading.
+Experts say that many cases likely remain unconfirmed because of a continued lack of testing availability.

-NPR's Geoff Brumfiel reports that COVID-19 spreads stealthily: it can take up to two weeks from contracting it to develop symptoms, and often cases are mild.
+NPR's Geoff Brumfiel reports that COVID-19 spreads stealthily: It can take up to two weeks from contracting it to develop symptoms, and cases are often mild.
 This means carriers can be out spreading the virus without even realizing they have it.

-Epidemiologists say the best known ways of combating the stealthy spread are social distancing, even among seemingly-healthy people, and widespread testing.
+Epidemiologists say the best known ways of combating the stealthy spread are social distancing, even among seemingly healthy people, and widespread testing.

 "You should be testing as much as possible," Columbia University researcher Jeffrey Shaman told Brumfiel.
 "Because that informs people to stay home.
-If they are themselves infected and they're mild symptomatic, you tell them, 'You're staying home for the next 14 days or 21 days--and just do it.' "
+If they are themselves infected and they're mild symptomatic, you tell them, 'You're staying home for the next 14 days or 21 days — and just do it.' "

-The White House is expected to give another coronavirus task force briefing this afternoon.